Talon876/RSIRCBot/README.md

     !wtb <item name> - Returns a list of people selling the specified item !calc <expression> - Evaluates simple math expressions

+Calling a command using ! or . as a prefix will cause the bot to reply only to you.
+To get the bot to reply to the whole channel, call a command with @ as the prefix.

 Get the bot to join your channel
 --------------------------------
 If you want the bot to join your channel on irc.swiftirc.net but don't want to host it yourself you can try inviting it by typing `/invite Skill-Bot #some_channel`.
 However this will only work if I have my bot running which isn't necessarily 24/7 and it is prone to restarting on occasion while I develop it.